Folkestone and Hythe District: Transport

 Also following the M20 is the A20 which goes by nearby villages in the district.
 The A20 also continues onto Dover.

 The A259 south coast road starts at Folkestone via Hythe, Kent and Romney Marsh in the district to Rye, East Sussex, Hastings, Bexhill-on-Sea, Eastbourne, Brighton, Worthing, Littlehampton, Bognor Regis and Chichester to Emsworth near Portsmouth.

 The A260 leaves Folkestone to the A2 for Canterbury.

 The A2070 links the Romney Marsh to Ashford and the M20.

 Stagecoach South East operate all local buses in the district to Dover, Canterbury, Hastings, Maidstone and Ashford.
 Stagecoach also run coach route 021 to London from the district on behalf of National Express.

 The South Eastern Main Line and High Speed 1 both cross the district.
 Domestic trains are provided by Southeastern and serve the stations of Westenhanger, Sandling, Folkestone West and Folkestone Central in the district.
 Trains go to London Charing Cross via Ashford International and Tonbridge to the west and Ramsgate via Dover Priory to the east.

 The western end of the Channel Tunnel is at Cheriton, just west of Folkestone and trains that carry cars are provided by Eurotunnel.
 The tunnel is accessed by the M20 and the A20.
 Eurostar also use the tunnel but its nearest station to the district is next door in Ashford at Ashford International.

 There are no longer cross channel ferry services in the district and these are now concentrated at the Port of Dover..

 The Royal Military Canal starts at Seabrook, near the sea at Sandgate, and runs through Hythe town centre and the northern edge of the Romney Marsh.

 The Romney, Hythe & Dymchurch Railway is a light railway that operates over almost 14 miles from Hythe to Dungeness via Dymchurch, New Romney, and some smaller intermediate stations.

 Several long distance footpaths cross the District, including the Saxon Shore Way and the North Downs Way; shorter walks include the "Elham Valley Walk" and the "Royal Military Canal Path".

 Lydd Airport is also in this district which handles small passenger flights to Le Touquet in France and Cargo flights to Ostend, Belgium.
 The Airport is served by routes 11 and 101.

+Towns and parishes

+The whole district is divided into civil parishes.
+The parish councils for Folkestone, Hawkinge, Hythe, Lydd and New Romney take the style "town council".
+Some of the smaller parishes have a parish meeting rather than a parish council.